As a manager of a team you have many responsibilities.

 This is a way to introduce new team members or concepts while everyone is present.

-In a WWR interview Wade Foster, the founder of Zapier who will be speaking at the Running Remote conference, said that they had to make adjustments for working globally.
+In a WWR interview Wade Foster, the founder of Zapier who spoke at the 2020 Running Remote conference, said that they had to make adjustments for working globally.

 If they were working on a specific feature they had to adjust for the different time zones which could be difficult.